haxala1r/nettapus/README.md

 	- Set up paging.
 	- Added a proper memory manager, as well as a heap.
 	- Added support for at least one filesystem.
 (TAR)
+	- Added FAT16 support.
 	- Added PCI support.
 	- Added an ATA PIO driver.
 	- Added proper file abstraction.
 	- Added proper VGA support.